Can B2B email marketing survive GDPR?

 In fact, the goal of the campaign was to move all subscribers into a single database, rather than having two separate mailing lists in different systems.
 Because of this, we asked for more information from our email subscribers (including, name and company), rather than the default “Yes, I want to opt-in” one-click solution that most re-permission email campaigns offered.

 Of course, not all email campaigns will end like this.

 Here’s two great case studies that show how GDPR can be a real growth opportunity.

 The Royal National Lifeboat Institution (RNLI) sent out two re-permission campaigns in 2017 asking their 900,000 subscribers if they would like to continue to receive marketing communication.

 Like every business, they expected low response rates and anticipated to lose up to 75% of their mailing list.
 Defying expectations, these re-permission email campaigns drove more than 450,000 subscribers to (re)opt-in to their mailing list (as well as tripling the average donation amount)!

-Instead of worrying about legacy contacts, the RNLI is now focused on building their email list and collecting new email addresses.
+Instead of worrying about legacy contacts, the RNLI and Peachy both now focus on building their email list and collecting new email addresses.

 2. Collecting new opt-ins and email permissions

 As marketers, we’ve all been guilty of assuming that if a prospect filled out a pop up or a web form, we can add their email address to a mailing list and start sending them email campaigns.